 Consider the ping pong ball.

 The angle it hits the table, the angle it takes off.

 Why does top spin pull a shot down?
 The Magnus effect.

-The weight of your paddle.
+Consider the weight of your paddle.

 Now consider your arm.

 Feel the weight of that arm.